amarss321/Interview-QA/README.md

 ```
 KIP - Key Performance Indicators
 What I know based on KPI the three KPIs that our team is currently monioring are
-- deployment frequency.
+- deployment frequency. ( How we deploy successfully to producation)
-- percentage of deployment.
+- percentage of deployment.( When we deploying to production how many of them are failing)
-- meantime to failure recovery
+- meantime to failure recovery (If the service go down how fat our recovery)
 ```